maxgram/beautiful-timeline/README.md

 # Beautiful Timeline

-Proof of concept directly from AI for someone still convinced `github timelines/number of commits per day` has any corellation with actual dev skills.
+Proof of concept directly from AI for someone still convinced `github timelines/number of commits per day` has any correlation with actual dev skills.

 ## Usage
 ```